pure-data/externals-howto/README.rst

 Adds a method ``fn`` for an arbitrary message to the class ``c``.

-The arguments of the anything-method are – apart from a pointer to the class-data space – a pointer to the selector-symbol, the number of atoms and a pointer to the list of atoms:
+The arguments of the anything method are – apart from a pointer to the class-data space – a pointer to the selector symbol, the number of atoms and a pointer to the list of atoms:

 ``void my_any_method(t_mydata *x,``